NexusRaids/nexus-docs/docs/commands/administration.md

    ``!server change-nicknames``, "Use this to change the nicknames of every member in your server to their corresponding in-game name (only if set)."
    ``!server change-prefix <prefix>``, "Use this to change the prefix on your server."
+   ``!server info``, "Use this to check information about your server."
+   ``!server log-channel [channel]``, "Use this to set the channel in which you'll receive logs from the raids on your server."
+   ``!server main-raid-channel [channel]``, "Use this to set the channel in which all raids will be visible."
    ``!server online-channel <channel>``, "Use this to set the channel in which you'll receive raids from other servers."
    ``!server raid-channel <channel>``, "Use this to set the channel in which raids will be posted.
 All other messages will be removed from this channel."
    ``!server setup-channel <channel>``, "Use this to set the channel in which Nexus will mention players when they try to create or join raids and they don't have permission to do so."